Our sites mainly consist of rough pasture which is difficult to adapt for people with limited mobility.

 The main Roman Town can be viewed from the church hard surface car park

 A grass path around the perimeter of the site is suitable for mobility scooters.

 Guidelines for dog walkers

 The Trust welcomes responsible dog owners.
 Please:

-- keep your dog on a lead March 1 – July 31 to protect ground nesting birds – most of our sites host skylarks during the breeding season.
-These are red listed birds at risk and it is a criminal offence to disturb or harm them.
+- keep your dog on a lead at all times to avoid disturbance to livestock and/or wildlife including ground nesting birds.
+Most of our sites host skylarks during the breeding season – these are red listed birds at risk and it is a criminal offence to disturb or harm them.

-- Keep your dog on a lead when sheep or cows are on site.
-Sheep and lambs are a vital part of our conservation management programme – you will find them grazing in the fields at Caistor, South Creake, Middleton and Tasburgh during the summer months.
-You will find cows sometimes grazing on the main field at St Benet’s Abbey.
-Please do not allow your dog to worry them.
+- ensure that the sheep and lambs, which are a vital part of our conservation management programme, are not worried by your dog.
+You will find them grazing in the fields at Bloodgate Hill Fort, Caistor Roman Town, Middleton Mount and Tasburgh Enclosure during the summer months.
+You will find cows grazing on the main field at St Benet’s Abbey.

 - clear up after your dog – this is important as many children visit our sites, and livestock is present on others.